centreon/centreon-documentation/versioned_docs/version-23.04/administration/backup-poller.md

 - Custom plugins (example: community plugins, or custom developments)
 - If you are using it, the **centreon-vmware-daemon** connector (installation and configuration)
 - Synchronize the following files regularly:
-   - **/var/log/centreon-engine/retention.dat** every 15 minutes, to keep acknowledgements and downtimes
+   - **/var/log/centreon-engine/retention.dat** (up to every 15 minutes) to keep acknowledgements and downtimes
    - **/var/lib/centreon/centplugins/\*** (up to every 5 minutes) to keep the plugins cache.
    - **/var/lib/centreon-gorgone/.keys/\*** (once) to keep the same fingerprint for ZeroMQ authentication.
 ### Switching to the new poller